wildone/flatbamt/README.md

 ---------------------

 ## Features
 *	Beautiful reskin of the default BAMT web UI.
-Much easier to look at ;)
+Much easier to look at.
 *	Custom favicons that can be color-coded to identify different miners within your browser tabs
 *	Custom iOS touch icons for your homescreen and mobilesafari bookmarks.
 *	Installer script makes backing up original files and installing new ones easy.